CSCD01/team_04-project/deliverable/4/documentation.md

 ## Description

-This change request is about the behaviour of errorbars when supplied with an “infinite” range of error.
-The change request requested that “infinite” errors would be displayed with an error range that exceeds the frame size.
-This would serve as an intuitive visual that there is an “infinite” error range.
-Currently, when a data point has an error of `inf`, this would result in no errorbar for that particular data point.
-The same behaviour is seen when a data point has an error of `nan`.
+Currently, errorbars behave unintuitively for datapoints that have non-number (`nan` or `inf`) error values; the errorbars are omitted altogether.
 This behaviour can cause confusion, because one can argue that `nan` and `inf` are not really the same value.

 The following example shows that both `nan` and `inf` errorbars are plotted the same way.
 The user is unable to distinguish the errorbars from each other.